 Community Connections in South Norwalk provides a safe, supportive, partial day social and recreational opportunity for homeless individuals.
 Most are clients from the Norwalk or Westport shelters; all have limited resources and difficulty coping with day-to-day expectations.
 With its non-structured atmosphere, Community Connections is the first step toward engaging clients in needed treatment and rehabilitation.

-The Community Connections Center is located on Concord Street near both the Norwalk Shelter and the train station.
-The program is open seven days a week, and offers:
+The Community Connections Center is located at 140 Water St. The program is open seven days a week, and offers:

 - Assessment of client’s individual needs

 - Access to State and Federal benefit programs

 Family & Children’s Agency also offers Case Management services through Community Connections to clients who, because of prolonged mental illness and/or chemical dependency, are unable to obtain and maintain basic essentials for daily living.
 Case Managers provide support, assessments, arrange psychiatric evaluations and referrals, and help clients connect with community services such as financial assistance, housing or medical treatment with the goal of obtaining housing.

 Available to Community Connection clients interested in working with a counselor to explore employment options, develop job seeking skills, and maintain employment.

 EarnBenefits Online is a State of Connecticut program that uses technology and counseling to help low-income families become more self-sufficient.
 The computerized program is designed to verify eligibility and benefit levels for key federal and state programs that cover areas such as Medicaid, health care for uninsured youth (HUSKY), child care, nutritional programs, temporary financial assistance, and assistance with energy bills.